mo-daramnlou/Osmium/README.md

-Report of Osmium project is in the 'Latex Report' file
+Report of Osmium project is in the Latex Report folder